axelthorstein/gene-matrix/README.md

 ## Gene Matrix Builder

-A python program to build super matrices from gene sequences.
+A python program to efficiently build a super matrix from gene sequences.

 ## To-do